What is Prostatitis?

 PSA test (Prostate Specific Antigen).
 Your doctor may undertake a simple blood test called a PSA test.
 If there is infection or inflammation in your prostate, the PSA level will most likely be raised.
 For more information on PSA see our booklets:

-- psa-testing -get the knowledge.
-An introduction to PSA for those coming new to the topic.
+- The PSA Test An introduction to PSA for those coming new to the topic.

 - PSA Explanatory-booklet.
 A more in depth explanation of PSA.